ropensci-archive/notary/README.md

 -   `validate_release`: Validate that the current GitHub release is GPG signed
 -   `retrieve_release_signature`: Retrieve the GitHub signing information for the latest release of a package
 -   `get_tags`: Retrieve a data frame of GitHub package tag (release) info

+More for plumbers:

+-   `package_index_prepare`: Prepare a package index

 ### Usage